OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

 \rev{\textbf{Dataset collection.} We first search the candidate datasets in public relational dataset resources including the UCI Machine Learning Repository, Kaggle, and the USP DS Repository \citep{souza2020challenges}.
 Then we keep the datasets with enough rows, columns and meaningful real-world scenarios.
 We finally keep a total of 55 datasets.}

 \rev{\textbf{Preprocessing.} We record dataset metadata, discard textual features, sort the datasets by time, normalize each feature, and set the target and window size to assign a machine learning task for each dataset.
-This aims to transfer raw datasets into structured relational datasets for further processing.}
+This aims to transfer raw datasets into structured relational data streams for further processing.}

 \rev{\textbf{Extracting open environment statistics.} We design criteria to evaluate the extent of three open environment challenges in each dataset.
-Specifically, statistics related to missing value, drifts and outliers are calculated.
+Specifically, statistics related to distribution drifts, outliers, and missing values are calculated.
 Since there are no ground truth label for drifts and outliers in the real-world datasets, we apply ensemble of drift detectors or outlier detectors to estimate their ratios.}

-\rev{\textbf{Visualization.} To help data scientists to easily understand the open environment challenges in real-world relational datasets, we conduct visualization based on our extracted open environment statistics.
+\rev{\textbf{Visualization.} To help data scientists to easily understand the open environment challenges in real-world relational data streams, we conduct visualization based on our extracted open environment statistics.
 Visualization also serves as a validation of detected drifts and outliers due to the lack of ground truth.
 Data distributions are plotted in scatter plots to illustrate distribution drifts and outliers.
 High-dimensional features are reduced to 2-D space by t-SNE \citep{van2008visualizing} for visualization.}

 \rev{\textbf{Representative dataset selection.} As 55 real-world datasets are too many for further experiments, we propose a clustering approach to select a limited number of representative datasets.
 Specifically, based on the extracted open environment statistics and dataset metadata statistics, we conduct K-means clustering on these information.
 Inside each cluster, the dataset closest to each center is selected as the representative dataset for the cluster.}